-In order to help you integrate your website with MultiSafepay, or test new features, we provide a separate test environment.
-In the test environment no real transactions can take place, allowing you to test different payment methods and the transaction status handling of your website.
+In order to help you integrate your website with MultiSafepay or test new features, we provide a separate test environment.
+In the test environment, no real transactions can take place, allowing you to test different payment methods and your website’s transaction status handling.

 Please start with creating a test account for MultiSafepay Control.
-When you’ve created your first website, you can use the test API Key found in website settings to authenticate.
-Alternatively you can use the test Account ID, Secure Code and Site ID to configure your plugin.
+As soon as you have created your first website, you can use the test API Key found in the website settings, in order to authenticate.
+Alternatively, you can use the test Account ID, Secure Code and Site ID to configure your plugin.
 You can find these credentials too in the website settings.

 - Initiate an order